arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/04.external-interrupts/content.md

 Even experienced developers fall into these traps when working with interrupts.
 Understanding these common mistakes will save you hours of debugging:

-- **Channel conflicts on the Nano R4 board**: The most frustrating error is when interrupts mysteriously stop working because you have accidentally used two pins on the same channel.The second attachment silently overwrites the first with no warning:
+- **Channel conflicts on the Nano R4 board**: The most frustrating error is when interrupts mysteriously stop working because you have accidentally used two pins on the same channel.
+The second attachment silently overwrites the first with no warning:

 ```arduino
 // This creates a silent failure, no error message!